 Sugar

-A product of the OLPC initiative, Sugar is a Desktop Environment akin to KDE and GNOME, but geared towards children and education.
+Initially developed for the OLPC initiative, Sugar is a desktop environment geared towards children and education.

 Sugar has a special Taxonomy to name the parts of its system.
 The graphical interface itself constitute the Glucose group.
 This is the core system can reasonably expect to be present when installing Sugar.
 But to really use the environment, you need activities (some sort of applications).
 Base activities are part of Fructose.
 Then, Sucrose is constituted by both Glucose and Fructose and represents what should be distributed as a basic sugar desktop environment.
 Extra activities are part of Honey.
 Note that Ribose (the underlaying operating system) is here replaced by Arch.